 The US Department of Labor (USDOL) created the Federal Bonding Program (FBP) in 1966.
 The FBP has been successfully providing fidelity bonds to employers, giving them access to job seekers and opening doors of opportunity where none existed.

 Thousands of employers across the country have integrated the Federal Bonding Program into their hiring practices – industries that support our country’s economy – hospitality, retail, construction, transportation, auto repair, manufacturing, healthcare, non-profits, banking, tourism and more.
-This USDOL program is a great success, with over 50,000 job placements made for at-risk job seekers who were automatically made bondable.
+This USDOL program is a great success, with over 52,000 job placements made for at-risk job seekers who were automatically made bondable.
 Last year, there were 774 bonds issued to 606 individuals in the program.
 The FBP, a unique hiring incentive tool, targets individuals whose backgrounds can pose significant barriers to securing or retaining employment, including:

 - Individuals in recovery from substance use disorders